 Please do not consider buying from pet stores as you almost certainly get a minor quality puppy at an outrageous price that does n o t reflect the puppies background.
 What it does reflect, is the hefty mark-up of a retailer who most likely purchased your puppy from a puppy mill or the farm auction in Ohio where the mills get rid of their “overstock” for $500 or even less.
 The counties around Cleveland, OH and Lancaster county in PA (ever fewer in the latter thanks to a new dog law that is among the toughest in the country) are home to most of and the largest puppy mills in the Eastern United States, some housing several hundred dogs like chicken in cages or barns.

-A reputable breeder who sells to pet stores becomes a commercial breeder or even a broker and needs a broker’s license or at least a commercial kennel license in most states.
-So either they operate illegally or they are not who they say.
+A reputable breeder who sells to pet stores becomes a commercial breeder requiring a commercial kennel license or even a broker and needs a broker’s license in most states.
+So either they operate illegally or they are not who they say they are.
 More importantly: a “reputable” breeder turned broker or commercial breeder will NEVER be able to buy any good breeding stock from ANY really reputable breeder ever again!!!
 So what does he breed with?
 Whatever he gets his hands on and there goes quality and reputation.

 Now, you may get lucky and your mill puppy at the pet store is actually healthy and has healthy parents who are most likely all cheap imports from Russia with questionable papers.
 He is sitting in his cage, looking all sad and he has been sitting there for a while as he just turned 16 weeks old.
 Between the time he left mom (at probably no more than 7 or 8 weeks, often earlier as some states still allow a minimum age of 6 weeks) and the time you meet him or her, what kind of socialization and care did the little fellow get?
 Handed around from stranger to stranger.